ElectricityHouseholdConsumption/Electricity-Household-Power-Analysis/README.md

 ## 🏠 Project Overview

-This project analyzes electricity consumption in a household of four (two adults and two children) located in Israel.
+This project analyzes electricity consumption in a household located in Israel.
 The primary objectives are to:
 - Understand patterns of energy usage
 - Identify the most cost-effective plan based on energy usage